Essential Skill Sets

 MVP 2 (Sep.
 2021 - Feb.
 2022) - “How might we create more in-depth conversations around well-being for both individuals and communities?” - mobile-first education platform that incentivizes users to routinely provide insight on their wellbeing to the communities (universities or companies) that they are apart of.
 The data will provide community stakeholders (university administration or HR in a company) a high-level view on the well-being of their community members.
 Incorporating analytics for community leaders into this iteration is a direct result of user research from MVP2.

 MVP3 (Feb.
-2022 - Present) - "How might we create a robust curriculum of essential skills for young adults ages 18-24?" - email based curriculum that meets students where they are.
+2022 - December 2022) - "How might we create a robust curriculum of essential skills for young adults ages 18-24?" - email based curriculum that meets students where they are.
 Focus on microlearning and engaging content as opposed to long-form, video content with low participation rates.
 (See landing page.)

 Screenshots of the text message course that I built for MVP1.